-We have examined the provisions of the Constitution and statutes of the State of Louisiana, a certified transcript of the proceedings of the governing authority of the City and the Board of Liquidation relating to the issuance of the Bonds, and such other documents, proofs and matters of law as we deemed necessary to render this opinion.
+We have examined the provisions of the Constitution and statutes of the State of Louisiana, a certified transcript of the proceedings relating to the issuance of the Bonds, and such other documents, proofs and matters of law as we deemed necessary to render this opinion.

-As to questions of fact material to our opinion, we have relied upon the representations contained in the Bond Resolution and in the certified proceedings and other certifications of public officials and others furnished to us, without undertaking to verify the same by independent investigation.
+As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials and others furnished to us without undertaking to verify the same by independent investigation.

 On the basis of the foregoing examinations, we are of the opinion, as of the date hereof and under existing law, that:

-1. The Bonds are valid and binding general obligations of the City.

-2. All taxable property within the territory of the City is subject to the levy of ad valorem taxes for the payment of the principal of and interest on the Bonds without limit as to rate or amount.
+- 1. The Bonds are valid and binding general obligations of the City, and the full faith and credit of the City is pledged for the payment of the Bonds. - 2.
+All taxable property within the City is subject to the levy of an ad valorem tax for the payment of the principal of and interest on the Bonds, without limit as to rate or amount. - 3.
+The Escrow Agreement has been duly authorized, executed and delivered by, and constitutes a legal, valid and binding obligation of, the City.